AntoineRR/nesmulator-core/README.md

-# nesmulator
+# Nesmulator core

 ## Description

 A simple Nintendo Entertainment System (NES) emulator written in Rust language.

-The purpose of this emulator is for me to learn how the NES works and to challenge myself.
-It is my first real project in Rust.
+This repository only contains the core of the NES emulation.
+It doesn't provide any GUI by itself.
+For a full GUI project using this crate, check out [nesmulator-gui](https://github.com/AntoineRR/nesmulator-gui).

 ## Final goal